 What it’s like to leave your stable job to live the sweet life?

-K atherine Sabbath is a baking queen – a cake creative with an international cult following of more than 337,000 on Instagram.
-Her creations have inspired thousands of home bakers around the world and she is in the middle of a Kickstarter campaign to raise funds for her very first pop-up cake cookbook.
+K atherine Sabbath is a baking queen – a cake creative with an international cult following of more than 435,000 on Instagram.
+Her creations have inspired thousands of home bakers around the world, she has published her own pop-up cake cookbook and appeared as a guest chef on the 2018 season of MasterChef.
 But she wasn’t always a professional baker.

 Swapping the whiteboard for the baking tray